Profile picture for user BrigitteAimeeSeim

 About Brigitte

-Seim is a scholar of comparative politics; focusing on the political economy of development.
-Her research agenda examines the relationship between citizens and political officials; with a particular emphasis on accountability breakdowns in consolidating democracies and developing countries in Africa.
-Overarching themes in her work are petty corruption dynamics; anti-corruption policy; aid politicization; taxation-accountability links; and survey research methods and ethics.
-She partners with government institutions; international organizations; and policymakers; as well as other scholars.
+Seim is a scholar of comparative politics, focusing on the political economy of development.
+Her research agenda examines the relationship between citizens and political officials, with a particular emphasis on accountability breakdowns in consolidating democracies.
+Overarching themes in her work are petty corruption dynamics, anti-corruption policy, aid politicization, taxation-accountability links, and survey research methods and ethics.
+She partners with government institutions, international organizations, and policymakers, as well as other scholars.
+Seim was previously a professor at UNC-Chapel Hill and before that a post-doctoral fellow with the Varieties of Democracy (V-Dem) Project.

 Contributions